Market Readiness Assistance Grant (MRA Grant) – Globalisation

 • Personalised Approach: We understand that each business is unique, and we tailor our services to meet the specific needs and goals of our clients.

-If you’re a business owner in Singapore looking to access the MRA Grant, Finnex is here to help.
 Contact us today to learn more about how we can support your business in qualifying for this grant opportunity.

 Frequently Asked Questions